-2021 Autumn
+2022 Autumn

-Programme Title HNC Business

-Awarding Body Pearson Edexcel

-Title of final award HND Business

-Intermediate award HNC Business

-Review Date 2021 September

-Mode of Study Full Time

-Language of Study English

-Course Length 2 Years

-Course code [aim] 603/6837/8 Level 4

-603/6838/X Level 5

-Programme Specification Written by Pearson https://qualifications.pearson.com/en/qualifications/btec-higher-nationals/business-2021.html

-Accrediting Professional / Statutory Body Pearson Edexcel

-Criteria for Admission to the HNC Programme For Non-English speakers and/or students who have not carried out their final two years of schooling in English, English language proficiency Level B2: ○ IELTS UKVI → 5.5 (with no less than 5.5 in each of the components) ○ Cambridge FCE → 160 / Grade C ○ Pearson Test of English General (PTE) → Level 3 ○ Pearson Test of English Academic (PTE) → 42 ○ Pearson Versant English Test 58-68 ○ Trinity College London Integrated Skills in English (ISE II) → 39 and one of the following: ○ a GCE Advanced Level profile that demonstrates strong performance in a relevant subject or adequate performance in more than one GCE subject.
-This profile is likely to be supported by GCSE grades at A to C (or equivalent) and/or 9 to 4 (or equivalent) in subjects such as maths and English ○ the equivalent in other qualifications such as the International Baccalaureate / Foundation programme ○ a relevant Level 3 qualification / an Access to Higher Education Diploma from an approved further education institution / Recognised Sixth Form or College or High School Diploma at least 2-year continuous relevant type

-Criteria for Admission to the HND Programme English language proficiency Level B2: ○ IELTS UKVI → 5.5 (with no less than 5.5 in each of the components) ○ Cambridge FCE → 160 / Grade C ○ Pearson Test of English General (PTE) → Level 3 ○ Pearson Test of English Academic (PTE) → 42 ○ Pearson Versant English Test 58-68 ○ Trinity College London Integrated Skills in English (ISE II) → 39 and Relevant HNC / Level 4 qualification.

-Minimum / Maximum 5 / 100
+Programme Title Hospitality Management Awarding Body Pearson Edexcel Intermediate award BTEC Level 4 / Higher National Certificate in Hospitality Management Final award BTEC Level 5 / Higher National Diploma in Hospitality Management Review Date 2023 September Mode of Study Full Time / Blended-Learning (50% online.) / Two days a week Veekday Groups → Mondays (on-site) / Tuesdays (online) Veekend Groups → Saturdays (on-site) / Sundays (online) Language of Study English Course Length HNC = 1 year (3 terms / 10 weeks each) Course code [aim] HND = 1 year (3 terms / 10 weeks each) 603/2279/2 Level 4 (HNC) 603/2278/0 Level 5 (HND) 2022 - 2023 Academic Year Term dates: Term Start Date End Date real reilli dates.
+Autumn Term 15.10.2022 20.12.2022 Spring Term 14.01.2022 21.03.2023 Summer Term 13.05.2022 18.07.2023 Programme Written by Pearson → https://gualifications.pearson.com/content/dam/pdf/BTEC-Higher- Specification Nationals/Hospitality-Management/2018/specification-sample-assessments/btec-higher-nationals- Accrediting Body hospitality-management-specification.pdf Pearson Edexcel T carson Edexoci Admission Criteria / For Non-English speakers and/or students who have not carried out their final two years of Entry Requirements for the HNC Programme schooling in English, English language proficiency Level B2: ○ IELTS UKVI → 5.5 (with no less than 5.5 in each of the components) ○ Cambridge FCE → 160 / Grade C Discourse individual secure ○ Pearson Test of English General (PTE) → Level 3 Please see individual course details for the specific entry ○ Pearson Test of English Academic (PTE) → 51 ○ Pearson Versant English Test 58-68 requirements of each course ○ Trinity College London Integrated Skills in English (ISE II) → 39 and the Academy's minimum (benchmark) entry requirements on DAL and one of the following: ○ a GCE Advanced Level profile that demonstrates strong performance in a relevant subject or requirements on DAL Procedure 4.1 Enrolment adequate performance in more than one GCE subject.
+This profile is likely to be supported by and Selection.
+GCSE grades at A to C (or equivalent) and/or 9 to 4 (or equivalent) in subjects such as Mathematics and English to the equivalent in other qualifications such as the International Baccalaureate / Foundation programme o a relevant Level 3 qualification / an Access to Higher Education Diploma from an approved further education institution / Recognized Sixth Form or College or High School Diploma o at least 2-year continuous relevant work experience Admission Criteria / English language proficiency Level B2: Entry Requirements for ○ IELTS UKVI → 5.5 (with no less than 5.5 in each of the components) the HND Programme ○ Cambridge FCE → 160 / Grade C ○ Pearson Test of English General (PTE) → Level 3 ○ Pearson Test of English Academic (PTE) → 51 Pearson Versant English Test 58-68 This is a little of the second ○ Trinity College London Integrated Skills in English (ISE II) → 39 and a Relevant HNC / Level 4 qualification.
+Minimum / Maximum Numbers 5 / 100

-Numbers 00450

-Course Fee £6150